Finding Hope For Co-Occurring Disorders

 Unfortunately, while the prevalence of co-occurring disorders among those seeking substance abuse treatment is high,” continues Ms. Villa, “the number of programs equipped to treat co-occurring conditions may not match the need for this kind of treatment.”
 A fact that dualdiagnosis.org further agrees with, “Few drug treatment centers specialize in treating complex co-occurring disorders.
 Nationally, research continues to reveal that people with co-occurring disorders need a specialized form of treatment, referred to as integrated services or dual diagnosis treatment.
 Mental health treatment and addiction treatment have historically and continue to be separated systems of care.

-Looking for a co-occurring treatment program that is inclusive and multi-dimensional, like those at CAST Centers, is important when seeking treatment for co-occurring disorders.
+Looking for a co-occurring treatment program that is inclusive and multi-dimensional, like those at CAST Treatment Centers, is important when seeking treatment for co-occurring disorders.
 “To provide effective help to those with co-occurring disorders” explains Dr. Sack, “the skills and training of substance abuse counselors must expand.
 In addition, it’s crucial that fully integrated psychiatric and mental health diagnosis and treatment be provided at every level of addiction care.”

 CAST Alignment Model

-CAST Centers’ CAST Alignment Model (CAM) is a “fully integrated psychiatric and mental health” approach that emphasizes looking inward to begin the healing process and has helped numerous people to regain confidence and sobriety in their lives.
-“You have to address their substance abuse first,” says Mike Rizzo, CAST Centers Clinical Program Director.
+CAST Treatment Centers’ CAST Alignment Model (CAM) is a “fully integrated psychiatric and mental health” approach that emphasizes looking inward to begin the healing process and has helped numerous people to regain confidence and sobriety in their lives.
+“You have to address their substance abuse first,” says Mike Rizzo, CAST Treatment Centers Clinical Program Director.
 “Substance abuse can be a symptom of a bigger problem that needs to be addressed before you can identify and work on the mental health issue.
 Addicts tend to choose an easier softer way, which metaphorically is like running out the backdoor instead of facing the problem head-on.
 Which in this case means using drugs or alcohol to self medicate.
 In order for them to get better they have to eliminate the drugs they use to medicate.
 Then you can start to work on the solution.”

 And this is where the real work begins because the majority of those struggling with co-occurring disorders, especially the ones who have never tried treatment, are more likely to be in denial, erroneously believing that the substances they abuse to treat their mental health work better than any prescription medications, regardless of the consequences, and are leery of therapy.
 “The addict might not know what the right choice is,” continues Rizzo, “but they do know what the wrong choice is.
 And that’s what entering treatment is; making a different choice rather than continuing to do what isn’t working.